 Guitar, Keyboard, or String Performance

 Jazz Music Performance

 Music History / Literature

 All performance concentrations as well as the choral and instrumental conducting concentrations require a final graduate recital.
 The music history / literature and music theory concentrations require a thesis.
 The composition concentration entails the development of a portfolio of original music, including solo, chamber, orchestra, and electronic pieces; one major original work must be submitted with an accompanying critical analysis to make up the requisite final project.

-Contact the Director of Graduate Studies in Music for additional information:
+Contact the Coordinator of Graduate Studies in Music for additional information: